Skip to main content

 Architecture

-The system is structured around 4 main components running in parallel:
+The system is structured around 6 main async tasks running in parallel:

-• IMU Task — reads the accelerometer and gyroscope and detects sudden braking events
+• IMU Task — reads the MPU-6050 accelerometer via I2C and detects sudden braking events, classifying them as moderate (yellow alert) or severe/accident (red alert + buzzer)

-• Display Task — updates the OLED screen with current data
+• Display Task — updates the OLED screen at 5Hz with the currently selected view: environment data, GPS status, speed and altitude, or race control

-• SD Task — writes data to the CSV file on the SD card once per second
+• SD Task — monitors race recording state and writes GPS trackpoints (timestamp, latitude, longitude) to a CSV file on the SD card when a race is active

 Log